ray1729/clj-slack-demo/doc/overview.md

 1. Getting started at the REPL
 2. Clojure as a REST client
-  - Interacting with the TheySaidSo API
 3. Posting messages to Slack
-  - Simple messages
-  - Message formatting and attachments
 4. A simple Clojure web server
 5. Handling Slack commands
-6. Putting the pieces together
-  - Deploying to Heroku
+6. Deploying to Heroku
-  - Plumbing the bits together
+7. Putting the pieces together

 ---